Convergence in law of the minimum of a branching random walk: Introduction

 We consider a branching random walk defined as follows.
 The process starts with one particle located at $0$.
 At time $1$, the particle dies and gives birth to a point process $\mathcal L$.
 Then, at each time $n\in\mathbb{N}$, the particles of generation $n$ die and give birth to independent copies of the point process $\mathcal L$, translated to their position.
 If $\T$ is the genealogical tree of the process, we see that $\T$ is a Galton-Watson tree, and we denote by $|x|$ the generation of the vertex $x\in\T$ (the ancestor is the only particle at generation $0$).
 For each $x\in\T$, we denote by $V(x)\in\r$ its position on the real line.
 With this notation, $(V(x),|x|=1)$ is distributed as $\mathcal L$.
 The collection of positions $(V(x),\,x\in\T)$ defines our branching random walk. \\

 We assume that we are in the boundary case (in the sense of \cite{biggins-kyprianou05})

 Every branching random walk satisfying mild assumptions can be reduced to this case by some renormalization.
-We assume that $\sum_{|x|=1} 1 <\infty$ almost surely, but we allow $\E[\sum_{|x|=1}1]=\infty$.
+Notice that we may have $\sum_{|x|=1} 1 =\infty$ with positive probability.
 We are interested in the minimum at time $n$

 where $\min \emptyset:=\infty$.
 Writing for $y\in\r\cup\{\pm \infty\}$, $y_+:=\max(y,0)$, we introduce the random variables

 We assume throughout the remainder of the paper, including in the statements of Theorems, Lemmas etc. that \begin{itemize} \item the distribution of $\mathcal L$ is non-lattice, \item we have